Truist Foundation Announces $250,000 Disaster Relief, Recovery Grant In Advance Of Hurricane Francine Hitting U.S. Gulf Coast

 Date

-Funds will help provide immediate relief, support long-term recovery efforts in impacted communities

-CHARLOTTE, N.C., Sept.
-11, 2024 /PRNewswire/ -- In response to Hurricane Francine's projected landfall along the U.S. Gulf Coast this afternoon, Truist Foundation today announced it will donate $250,000 to support relief and recovery efforts in communities impacted by the storm.
+CHARLOTTE, N.C., September 11, 2024 /3BL/ – In response to Hurricane Francine's projected landfall along the U.S. Gulf Coast this afternoon, Truist Foundation today announced it will donate $250,000 to support relief and recovery efforts in communities impacted by the storm.
 The funds will be distributed to the American Red Cross and the Center for Disaster Philanthropy's Atlantic Hurricane Season Recovery Fund .

 The selected organizations will use their grant funds to identify and deliver the most critical immediate community needs such as access to food, shelter and medical services.
 A portion of the donation will be focused on medium- and long-term recovery informed by disaster experts in partnership with those in the affected communities.
 Restoration efforts may address needs such as rebuilding homes, providing mental health, legal and disaster case management services, and other urgent challenges identified as recovery efforts progress.